-Thanks to a TCTA-drafted provision in state law, the minimum salary is tied to increases in the basic allotment, the basic level of school funding.
-Districts that pay above the state minimum salary schedule are not required to pass through step increases as long as each covered employee is paid at least the state minimum for each step for each 10 months of employment.
+Thanks to a TCTA-drafted provision in state law, the minimum salary is tied to increases in the basic allotment, which serves as the foundation of school funding.
+Districts that pay above the state minimum salary are not required to pass through step increases as long as each covered employee is paid at least the state minimum for each step for each 10 months of employment.
 Salaries may even be reduced subject to the restrictions below, so it is important to be aware of any local polices relating to compensation.

 |Years Experience||Minimum Salary|

 *Total years of creditable experience as of Sept.
 1.

 In 2019, HB 3 required districts (including charter schools and DOIs) to increase compensation for non-administrative employees using at least 30% of any new, additional funding.
 This provision is ongoing, with the intent that increased state funding in future years will result in higher salaries.